 On your way to Ponte Vecchio, you may come across the Piazza delle Repubblica with the Fontana del Porcelino.

-As the city center, during medieval times, the area around the column was densely populated with markets and churches.
+As the city centre, during medieval times, the area around the column was densely populated with markets and churches.

 Another well-known feature overlooking the square is the Hotel Savoy.
 Another modern facet added to the area is the Hard Rock Cafe, where concerts and parties are frequently held.